wallix/triplestore/README.md

 ## Library

 This library is written using the [Golang](https://golang.org) language.
+You need to [install Golang](https://golang.org/doc/install) before using it.

 Get it: